May 30, 2026

 Conclusion: Blogger image HTML explained

-Once you save your changes and switch back to Compose View.
+Once you save your changes and switch back to Compose View, your images will appear identical inside your editor.

 Publish your updated post and run the URL through a performance testing utility like Google PageSpeed Insights

-You will instantly notice a substantial improvement in your layout stability metrics (CLS) and faster Mobile Speed Index indices
+You will instantly notice a substantial improvement in your layout stability metrics (CLS) and faster Mobile Speed Index indices.